-Jacob Khuri has spent his life going back and forth between U.S. and Jordan, but it took a trip beyond the iron curtain to find his true purpose.
+Jacob Khuri has spent his life going back and forth between U.S. and Jordan, but it took a trip outside both of these countries to find his true purpose.

 During a May Term course, his class traveled with Chaplain John Walsh to Cuba.
 Khuri, a biochemistry major, became interested in the country’s nationalized healthcare system and what Cuban-trained physicians are doing around the world.